 Note: This is a post that helps you the reader to become more acquainted with where I – the author of this site – stand on various topics and theological points.
 Keep reading to see where I stand on today’s topic.

-I have long since been more of a big-picture sort of thinker and over the course of my life you could have made an argument for my being more closely connected to one type of apologetics over another.
+I have long since been more of a big-picture sort of thinker and over the course of my life, you could have made an argument for my being more closely connected to one type of apologetics over another.
 Today, I would certainly side most with presuppositional as it more readily takes into account the root assumptions we have in our beliefs – something people of all backgrounds (even non-Christian ones) have.
-Even so, I’m not against using evidence-based arguments when they make sense to and I’m certainly not against using reason/logic argumentation – I just don’t depend solely on these things.
+Even so, I’m not against using evidence-based arguments when they make sense and I’m certainly not against using reason/logic argumentation – I just don’t depend solely on these things.

 In the end and in line with my more “big-picture” way of thinking, I take on a larger view of apologetics that, admittedly, favors presuppositional apologetics but not to the point of excluding the methods of other apologetic practices including those found in the classic approach.

 Note: I do these posts not because I think I’m somehow superior in my views or anything absurd like that but out of a desire to be up-front and honest with my readers as to where I stand.
 Otherwise, you’d be left to figure things out by reading between the lines and/or guessing.